 Click here to learn more about the ongoing restoration of the Dom Tower.

-Book tickets with ease for your staircase or lift tour in advance via our online ticket shop or the Tourist Information Centre at Domplein 9.
+Book tickets with ease for your staircase tour in advance via our online ticket shop or the Tourist Information Centre at Domplein 9.
 This is also the starting point for guided tours of the Dom Tower.
 Please note: it is not allowed to take (hand) bags into the Dom Tower.
 We provide free lockers for this.

 |Child 4-12 year||€5,00|